-- Laura Eickhoff is teaching at Bilkent University in Turkey.
+- Laura Eickhoff accepted a teaching position at Bilkent University in Turkey.
 See her recent article in ELT Journal on collaborative teaching.

 - Jennifer Brooke is an ESL Senior Specialist at Saginaw Valley State University.
 She recently published a review of the book Creativity in Language Teaching (eds.
 Jones & Richards, Routledge) in The Journal of Language Teaching and Learning.
 Along with Larry Zwier of the English Language Center at MSU, Jennifer has a forthcoming encyclopedia entry entitled Teaching Signs, Warnings, and Notices, to appear in the TESOL Encyclopedia of English Language Teaching (Wiley).

 - Jean Baptiste Nzanana is teaching at the University of Rwanda.

 - Teopolina Kanime is a teacher trainer in Namibia.

 - Laurel Waller and Kinsey Wethers (M.A.
 2014) collaborated on a paper with Peter De Costa for TESOL Journal.
 The title is A Critical Praxis: Narrowing the Gap Between Identity, Theory, and Practice.
 It was developed during one of their courses in the TESOL program.

 - Nycki Cuddie accepted a position teaching English at the Community College of Qatar in Doha.